PegWu/getting-and-cleaning-data/README.md

 Unzip the dataset and create the UCI HAR Dataset directory.

 ## Cookbook
-Codebook.md describes the data variables and the process it took to clean up and transform the data.
+Codebook.md describes the data variables and the process it took to clean it up.

 ## Script and dependencies
 run_analysis.R contains the script used to perform the data transformation.
 It requires the reshape2 package, which available on CRAN.